AHR98/dynamics-365-unified-operations-public/articles/finance/localizations/latam-mex-carta-de-porte.md

 1. Go to **Organization administration** \> **Setup** \> **EInvoice**.
 2. On the **EInvoice** page, enter or select transportation spots.
-3. Enter the time and distance between the two spots.
-Transportation spots are all shipment and delivery points.
+3. Transportation spots are all shipment and delivery points.
 Spots can have different types.
 Here are some examples:

     - Customer
     - Warehouse
     - Border (if goods are delivered to border)
     - Other
+4. Then, go to **Organization administration** \> **Setup** \>**Transit time and distance** page.
+5. Enter the time and distance between the two spots.

 > [!NOTE]
 > You can skip this procedure.
 However, in that case, you must manually enter the distance and transportation time on the **Transportation details** page.